HOB-blog

 Discovering the Balkans: A Hidden Gem for Adventure Seekers

-When most people think of international trekking destinations, they tend to conjure the high-altitude routes of the Himalayas, the rugged Alps of Central Europe, or the Inca foot trails of the...
+When most people think of international trekking destinations, they tend to conjure the high-altitude routes of the Himalayas, the rugged Alps of Central Europe, or the Inca foot trails of the Andes.
+But nestled in Southeastern Europe, the Balkans offer some of the...

 The Science of Staying Hydrated at Altitude: Why Water Alone Isn’t Enough